jrgnicho/ros_development_config/gdb/README.md

     - You may have to click the "Resume" green arrow to let the application run.

 -   C/C++ Remote Application:
-    This mode allows starting and debugging ros nodes and launch files
+    This mode allows connecting to a running ros application
     - Go to **Run** -> **Debug Configuration**
     - Double click on **C/C++ Remote Application** to create a new configuration
     - Edit the name of the configuration if desired.
     - In the **C/C++ Application:** section, browse to the application or binary that you intend to debug.
-These are usually located in the **devel** directory of the catkin workspace.
+These are usually located in the **install** directory of the colcon workspace.
-    - Do the same for on the **Remote Absolute File Path for C/C++ Application** textbox.
-    - In the **Commands to execute before application** textbox, enter the full rosrun or roslaunch command that starts the node you intend to debug.
     - Now go to the **Debugger** tab and locate the **GDB command line** textbox.
     - Click **Browse** and locate the *gdbinit* file located in the **gdb** directory of this repo.
 This will apply formatting to the gdb debugger output.
-    - Go to the **Gdbserver Settings** subtab and make a note of the port number.
+    - Go to the **Connection** subtab and make a note of the *Port Number*, it will be needed in a subsequent step.
     - Click **Apply** and then **Close**
     - Follow for launch file:
         - If debugging a ros launch file then it'll be necessary to add a 'launch-prefix' attribute to the node.
+        - If in ROS2
+          - In the launch file set the **prefix** argument to the Node `prefix = gdbserver localhost:<port number>`.
+Remember to replace **<port number>** with the port number observed in the **Debugger -> Connections** subtab.
+        - If in ROS1
           - Open your launch file and locate the <node> tag for your node and set the *launch-prefix* as follows: `launch-prefix="gdbserver localhost:<port number>"`.
 Remember to replace **<port number>** with the port number observed in the **GdbServer Settings** subtab.
     - Follow for just a ros node:
         - Just run your node with the `--prefix` argument as follows:
+            ROS1
             ```
             rosrun --prefix gdbserver localhost:<port number> my_pkg my_ros_node
             ```
             Obviously you would enter the port number observed in the **GdbServer Settings** subtab.
+    - Run your node or launch file.
-    - Go back to the **Debug Configurations** window, select your newly created configuration and click debug.
+    - Go back to the **Debug Configurations** window, select your newly created configuration and click the "Debug" button.
-    - At this point eclipse will run your program and go into the **Debug** Context.
+    - At this point eclipse will attach to your program and go into the **Debug** Context.
+    - It will take a little while for the application to laod, you may need to click the green arrow to proceed.